Glossary of Formal Languages and Compilation

 Context-sensitive

-Property of a grammar where the replacement of a symbol depends on its environment.
-Corresponds to Type 1 of Chomsky’s hierarchy.
+A property of a grammar where the replacement of a symbol depends on its environment.
+Corresponds to Type 1 of the Chomsky hierarchy.

 Continuous function